tesla/book-tycho/en/01-introduction/01-chapter1.md

 # Controlling the content of the final archive

 The output of this build is a jar.
-In order to control what is added to the final add, Tycho will use the value of the bin.includes property as defined in the build.properties.
+In order to control what is added to the final build Tycho will use the value of the bin.includes property as defined in the build.properties.

 # Executing the build